raviteja1g/JavaAPIInAction/README.md

 	-- You are looking for some sample codes to run in your local machine to observe the Java API usage working behavior in action
-	-- You are looking for some Java sample code to play around -- You want to gets hands on with JUnit 5 Test cases
+	-- You are looking for some Java sample code to play around -- You want to get hands on with JUnit 5 Test cases